Royce551/FRESHMusicPlayer-CSharp/README.md

 # FRESHMusicPlayer-CSharp
-music player that does stuff :)
+A basic music player that uses NAudio and ATL and Winforms.
+# Format support
+Supports damn near everything, including videos.
+No need to worry about it.
+# License
+MIT License :)